 The Virginia facility is located near Richmond and was acquired in September 1994.
 The facility is able to store waste oil and gasoline-contaminated hazardous wastes collected from various activities, ranging from routine cleaning of oil storage terminals to oil spill cleanups.
-The facility operates under RCRA interim status pending the final review of its application for a Part B license.
+The state has agreed that this facility is regulated under the Clean Water Act and is, therefore, exempt from many RCRA requirements; however, at this time, the facility operates under RCRA interim status.